This is the thirty-first chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 Twenty-one, twenty-two, twenty-three, twenty-four.
 When there was only one level left between her and the rooftop, her hand slipped.
 The smile dropped from her face, replaced by an O of surprise.

-“She’s gonna fall!” wailed someone from my other side.
-“Get the manager!”
+“They’re gonna fall!” wailed someone from my other side.
+“Someone get the manager!”

 Cairee’s remaining fingers curled around the brick, knuckles turning white.
 For a precarious few seconds she hung there, long pigtails blowing back in the wind.
 Then she swung her other hand up, jumping almost, the smile back on her face.
 Gotcha.